Aaliyah1699/Moonlit-Reverie/README.md

 # Moonlit Reverie

-**Moonlit Reverie** is a captivating React project with a bewitching Halloween theme.
+**Moonlit Reverie** is a captivating responsive React project with a bewitching Halloween theme.
 It's built using Vite and deployed on Netlify, making it a fast and accessible web application.
 Dive into this mystical world where users can explore the eerie store, register, and login to unlock a seamless shopping experience.
 Happy Shopping! 🌙🔮🧙‍♀️ -> [Moonlit-Reverie Store](https://moonlit-reverie-111.netlify.app/)

 ## Technologies Used